gundermanc/tools/README.md

 Patch profiles support embedded Powershell variables, including `$env:` for environment variables.
 Commands is an array of Powershell commands that are run on patch.

 Must first set `$env:PatchTargetDir` to directory you want to patch.
-Use `vspatch [install number]` to patch a VS install.
+Use `vspatch [install number]` to choose which VS install to patch.

 ```json
 {